xcore/sc_pwm/doc_quickstart/foc/index.rst

    #.
 In the ``Run Configurations`` dialogue box (see above), select the xSCOPE tab
    #.
 Now select the ``Offline`` button, then click ``Apply``, then click ``Run``

-The program will build and start to produce test output in the Console window.
+The program will compile and build with the warning ``Constraints checks PASSED WITH CAVEATS``.
+This is because xSCOPE introduces an unspecified number of chan-ends.
+Test output will start to appear in the Console window.
 When the test has completed, move to the Project explorer window.
 In the app_test_hall directory there should be a file called ``xscope.xmt``.
 Double click on this file, and the xSCOPE viewer should launch.
 On the left-hand side of the viewer, under ``Captured Metrics``, select the arrow next to ``n``.
 A sub menu will open with 3 signals listed: ``PWM_A``, ``PWM_B``, and ``PWM_C``.
 Use the boxes to the left of each signal to switch the traces on and off.
 The tests take about 2.71ms.
 The tick marks at the bottom of the window show at what time xSCOPE sampled the signals.
 The signal is only sampled when the test generator writes a new value to the Output-pins.
 This is currently approximately every 41.us:

    #.
 First, switch off all traces except the ``PWM_A`` trace.
 This shows the pulse width being requested of the PWM Server.
 It starts off at a value of 32 for a narrow width, moves through 256, 2048, 3840 and ending on 3944 for the maximum width.
    #.
 Traces PWM_B and PWM_C will be empty.
 Due to timing constraints, only one PWM phase can be tested at a time.
 The other phases can be tested by selecting them in the test options file ``pwm_tests.txt``.